pedrolfernandez/pylytics/README.md

 The generic configuration is based on two phases, and each phase enables a set of specific features:
 - **Input Processing**
 	- Filter the input columns of the CSV to focus only on the columns of interest
-	- Alter the input columns (e.g. column in miliseconds to seconds, remove the @domain of a SIP URI, etc)
+	- Alter the input columns (e.g. column in milliseconds to seconds, remove the @domain of a SIP URI, etc)
 	- Define new columns (e.g. new column prefix by taking the first digits of a phone number column)
 	- Apply filtering (e.g. filter calls only with duration > 0 seconds)
 - **Report Generation**.
 It takes as input the result of the Input Processing phase.
 After defining a list of keys, we can apply a generic aggregation operation for any column of interest